-Above: Phyllis Gibbs on the front page of Table Talk, 14 April 1927.
+Above: Phyllis Gibbs on the front page of The Western Mail (Perth), 28 April 1927.
 She had just won the First National Pictures “Quest for an Australian Star” competition.
 Via National Library of Australia’s Trove.

 The 5 second version.

 Phyllis Gibbs was born on 24 July 1908 in Sydney.
 She won several competitions including the 1927 “First National Film Star Quest” which took her to Hollywood, and gave her a test with Cecil B DeMille studios.
 She appeared in Lois Weber’s The Angel of Broadway but after 10 weeks returned to Australia.
 She appeared in promotions for cinemas and then in Arthur Higgin’s first film – Odds On.
 After this she took no further interest in film making and died in Sydney on 4 May 1943.

 Phyllis Gibbs was barely out of school and working as a hairdresser in the Sydney beachside suburb of Coogee, when she began to appear in competitions.
 Like some of the other women profiled on this website, Phyllis’s journey to very brief fame – including an appearance in several films – owed much to the support of an eager parent.
 And like many, it all lasted only a very short time.

 Born to Ethel Cora Wynne in 1908, her mother married insurance salesman Henry Leslie Gibbs (or sometimes Salter – Gibbs) in 1910 (See Note 1).
 She attended Coogee Public School, not far from the family’s flat in Havelock Avenue.
 Her passions were tennis and ocean swimming – Sydney’s iconic Coogee beach was within easy walking distance of the family home.